Keep on Bookin'

 New on the Border Book Shelf

-LGBT book group — The bimonthly book group meets on odd-numbered month.
-Open to all GLBT and GLBT-friendly people interested in book discussions.
-Includes potluck supper.
-Call for location.
-Information: 566-5549, 861-2909 or 471-9396 or on Facebook at ElPasoGLBTBookGroup.
+LGBTQ book group — The bimonthly book group meets on odd-numbered months.
+Open to all LGBTQ and LGBTQ-friendly people interested in book discussions.
+Discussion start with personal sharing, followed by book discussion (food available).
+Information, location: Ted, 867-4261 (call or text) or on Facebook at ElPasoLGBTBookGroup.

 Black Cat Sunday Poets — Black Cat Books and Coffee, 128 Broadway in Truth or Consequences, N.M., hosts free poetry readings at 1 p.m. the second Sunday of the month.
 Information: (575) 894-7070.